Gabriel Moreno Preview, Player Props: Diamondbacks vs. Orioles

-The Arizona Diamondbacks, including Gabriel Moreno (.410 on-base percentage in past 10 games, 86 points above season-long percentage), take on starting pitcher Cole Irvin and the Baltimore Orioles at Chase Field, Friday at 9:40 PM ET.
+On Saturday, Gabriel Moreno (.649 slugging percentage in past 10 games, including two home runs) and the Arizona Diamondbacks face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 8:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Dodgers.
+In his last game, he strung together two hits (going 2-for-4 with a double) against the Orioles.

 Gabriel Moreno Game Info & Props vs. the Orioles